bsphair/computer_science_review/Interview/React_Redux.md

 * Its evaluation has no side effects (no mutation of local static variables, non-local variables, mutable reference arguments or I/O streams).

+## What is a hook?
+* Hooks are functions that let you "hook" into React state and lifecycle features from function components

+### Hook Rules
+* Don't call inside loops, conditions, nested functions
+* Only call from funcation components

+### useState
+* Declares a "state variable"
+* Returns current state and a function that updates it

+### useEffect
+* Serves the same purpose as `componentDidMount`, `componentDidUpdate`, `componentWillUnmount`
+* When called, you're telling React to run your "effect" function after flushing changes to the DOM